embeddings-benchmark/mteb/docs/contributing.md

 This command is equivalent to the command run during CI.
 It will check for code style and formatting issues.

 ## Semantic Versioning and Releases
 MTEB follows [semantic versioning](https://semver.org/).
 This means that the version number of the package is composed of three numbers: `MAJOR.MINOR.PATCH`.
 This allow us to use existing tools to automatically manage the versioning of the package.
-For maintainers (and contributors), this mean that commits with the following prefixes will automatically trigger a version bump:
+For maintainers (and contributors), this means that commits with the following prefixes will automatically trigger a version bump:

 - `fix:` for patches
 - `feat:` for minor versions
 - `breaking:` for major versions

-Any commit with one of these prefixes will trigger a version bump upon merging to the main branch as long tests pass.
+Any commit with one of these prefixes will trigger a version bump upon merging to the main branch as long as tests pass.
 A version bump will then trigger a new release on PyPI as well as a new release on GitHub.

 Other prefixes will not trigger a version bump.
 For example, `docs:`, `chore:`, `refactor:`, etc., however they will structure the commit history and the changelog.
 You can find more information about this in the [python-semantic-release documentation](https://python-semantic-release.readthedocs.io/en/latest/).
-If you do not intend to trigger a version bump your are not required to follow this convention when contributing to MTEB.
+If you do not intend to trigger a version bump you're not required to follow this convention when contributing to MTEB.